BrianPugh/cyclopts/docs/source/api.rst

       :type: Union[None, Callable, Iterable[Callable]]
       :value: None

-      A function or list of functions that are consecutively applied to the :class:`inspect.BoundArguments`.
+      A function or list of functions that are consecutively applied to keyword arguments.
       These function(s) are called before any additional conversion and validation.
       Each function must have signature:

       .. code-block:: python

-         def config(apps: Tuple[App, ...], commands: Tuple[str, ...], bound: inspect.BoundArguments) -> Any:
+         def config(apps: Tuple[App, ...], commands: Tuple[str, ...], bound: Dict[str, Any]) -> Any:
-             """Modifies ``bound`` with some injected values.
+             """Modifies ``bound`` inplace with some injected values.

              Parameters
              ----------